localstack/docs/content/en/user-guide/aws/bedrock/index.md

 The results will be at the S3 URL `s3://out-bucket/12345678/batch_input.jsonl.out`

+## Available models

+LocalStack's Bedrock emulation supports models from the [Ollama Models library](https://ollama.com/search).

+To use a model, retrieve its ID from Ollama and set `DEFAULT_BEDROCK_MODEL` to that ID.
+LocalStack will pull the model from Ollama and use it for emulation.

+For example, to use the Mistral model, set the environment variable while starting LocalStack:

+{{< command >}}
+$ DEFAULT_BEDROCK_MODEL=mistral localstack start
+{{< / command >}}

 ## Troubleshooting

 Users of Docker Desktop on macOS might run into the issue of Bedrock becoming unresponsive after some usage.